SQream/sqream_docs/reference/cli/sqream_sql.rst

 Sqream SQL CLI
 **************

 SQreamDB SQL Java-based CLI allows executing SQL statements either interactively or from the command-line.
-This page serves as a reference for the options and parameters.
+This CLI is cross-platform, meaning it can be executed on any operating system.
+If you are not using Bash to manage and run your Java applications, please use the ``java -jar`` command to run this CLI.

 .. note::
 	For the old version of the SQream SQL (Haskell-based) CLI, see :ref:`Haskell CLI documentation<sqream_sql_haskell_cli>`